anhchor/lostsectortoday/about.md

 ---
 layout: page
 title: About
-desc: 'The daily Legend/Master Lost Sectors in Destiny 2.
-Updated for Season 16: Season of the Risen.'
+desc: 'The daily Legend Lost Sector in Destiny 2.
+Updated for Season 17: Season of the Haunted.'
 ---

 ## Lost Sectors Overview